 Grow T. grandiflora and T. alata in warm and moderate humidity in slight shade.
 It does not like chills or draught, or in dry central heating.
 Water generously in summer and sparing at other times, but never let the compost dry.

 For T. alata do not overwater as this will cause the leaves to turn yellow and start shredding.
 Feed T.alata throughout the growing season but T. grandiflora feed sparingly.

 In this article, the best climbing plant to grow as houseplants have been discussed.
-No matter your preference there is a large number of varieties that can be grown, either for its colourful leaves or the beautiful flower they produce that can grace any home.
-Although these plant can grow to large proportions, they can be pruned to size.
+No matter your preference there is a large number of varieties that can be grown, either for their colourful leaves or the beautiful flower they produce that can grace any home.
+Although these plants can grow to large proportions, they can be pruned to size.
 If you have a large area to cover then these climbing houseplants can be used to give interest to your home.

 If you have a question or comment that you wish to make, please do so in the comment box below.